Dressed-Asymptotic States and QED Infrared Physics: Example: Quantum Electrodynamics in Coulomb gauge

-This asymptotic interaction Eq.~(\ref{ourVas}) is different from the asymptotic interaction given by Kulish and Faddeev in Eq.~(\ref{KFVas}) because in (\ref{ourVas}), there are no unphysical photon modes and there are only soft photons with energy $\omega \le 1/\abs{t_{\mathrm{I}/\mathrm{F}}}$.
-Hence in the formulation in this paper, there does not appear the UV divergence from asymptotic states.
-Now, by following the arguments in Sec.~\ref{SecIIB}, we find that the asymptotic operator $\Zm \left(t_\mathrm{I},-\infty \right) $ for time-evolution is given by
+This asymptotic interaction Eq.~(\ref{ourVas}) is different from the asymptotic interaction given by Kulish and Faddeev in Eq.~(\ref{KFVas}) because in (\ref{ourVas}), there are no unphysical photon modes and there are only soft photons with energy $\omega \le 1/T$.
+Hence there does not appear the UV divergence from asymptotic states in the formulation proposed in this paper.
+Now, by following the arguments in Sec.~\ref{SecIIB}, we find that the asymptotic operator $\Zm \left(t_I,-\infty \right) $ for time-evolution is given by

 In contrast to the KF formulation which omits a term depending on the reference time $t=0$ by hand, we get a dress operator (\ref{our dress operator}) which is naturally independent on any conditions at $t=0$ by using the equation (\ref{infdelta}).
 In addition, although the phase operator (\ref{our phase operator}) includes the logarithmic divergence, the divergence can be controlled because the operator is finite before we take the limit $t\to-\infty$.